countable-web/open-source-corporation/sales/PROPOSALS.md

 If you are the a frontrunner, point to your past successes.
 Your angle is to create concern that other solutions don't have as much evidence of ability to deliver.

-### Proposal Structure

-Write responses inline to the original RFP and mirror RFP document structure.

 ### Team